 Drones are now fully integrated into almost all US national and homeland security activities and military operations.
 At the same time, the aircraft and the technologies they use are shrinking in sizing and become less expensive, thus increasing the use of UAVs by businesses, emergency and law enforcement organizations, and the general population.
 For instance, the US military’s success with UAVs in Iraq and Afghanistan inspired many law enforcement agencies to push for their deployment within the home nation.
 In fact, the US has been using drones to patrol its borders since 2005, and Congress plans to expand the program.

 But the main obstacle to the use of drones within the US has been the practical problem of managing them in the same airspace as used for commercial air traffic.
 Congress is addressing that issue, and it charged the FAA with developing policies and procedures for integrating UAVs into the US airspace by 2015.
 However, state and citizen reaction to the privacy and safety implications of the widespread domestic use of drones varies widely.

-Researchers at Syracuse University’s Institute for National Security and Counterterrorism (INSCT) are tracking the law and policy debate.
+Researchers at the Syracuse University Institute for Security Policy and Law are tracking the law and policy debate.
 This site serves as a resource for academics, practitioners, and citizens interested in following—and influencing—policymaking related to UAVs.
 It includes news stories, legislation updates, scholarship, links, think tank reports, government reports, and commentary related to the privacy implications of aerial surveillance gathered by drones and their domestic use by businesses, logistics companies, law enforcement, scientific researchers, news gathering organizations, hobbyists, and others.